Illumina/Isaac3/src/markdown/manual.md

 # Sorted Reference
 iSAAC requires a pre-processed reference to do the alignment.
-The pre-processing involves analysing the reference genome and determining the per-position metrics further used in the alignment.
+The pre-processing involves analyzing the reference genome and determining the per-position metrics further used in the alignment.
 The metadata file produced by the pre-processing contains the absolute path to the original .fa file and isaac-align uses that file.
 It is important to ensure that this file is available in its original location at the time isaac-align is being run.